jesusdz/Tools/README.md

 ## cast.h

 Implementation of a basic C AST (abstract syntax tree) generator.
-For now it focuses on parsing type and data definitions. t's not complete at all but it allows populating a good amount of information about user type and data definitions (basic structs with trivial members, with nested structs inside, with fixed-length array members, pointer-type members, etc).
+For now it focuses on parsing type and data definitions.
+It's not complete at all but it allows populating a good amount of information about user type and data definitions (basic structs with trivial members, with nested structs inside, with fixed-length array members, pointer-type members, etc).
 It scans and parses a C text file and fills a `Cast` object containing the parsed information in the form of an AST.
 This structure can be then inspected by client programs to obtain information about the types and data declared in the code.